The Role of Content Marketing in a Digital Pivot

 But when your foot traffic is gone overnight, and your trade shows are all cancelled, digital’s no longer a nice to have.
 It becomes the only way to sustain deal flow.
 And if you’re reliant on a platform for every sale, that comes directly out of your profit margin.

 The restaurant chains are well aware of this.
 That’s why they have their own custom mobile apps.
-So they don’t bleed out margin to an intermediary, like the food delivery apps, which are kind of like modern day affiliate marketers.
+So they don’t bleed out margin to an intermediary, like the food delivery apps, which use the affiliate marketing road map playbook to insert themselves between buyers and sellers.

 The pandemic shook the last of the digital laggards from the trees, leaving us with a fresh crop of woke digital immigrants, all clamoring to compete online but not quite sure how to do it.
 Before the pandemic, many small business owners sat the digital revolution out.